DJMoffinz/Green-SPORE-theme/README.md

 # Green SPORE theme
-This is a custom theme for Windows that adds a custom cursor group and a sick wallpaper.
+This is a custom theme for Windows that adds a new cursor group and a sick wallpaper.
 It also changes the Windows colours and enables dark mode.
 This is my forst foray into Windows theme development, and I will hopefully improve as I continue working on this.

 ## "Compiling" for yourself